Skip Navigation

 How to use your reward strategy to support good performance

-Posted by Cathryn Edmondson on 22 December 2022
+Posted on 22 December 2022 by Cathryn Edmondson

 Every client we have is likely to want some kind of high performance culture, but where some fall down is by not making it clear enough what high performance means.
 For some it leans towards performance outcomes and specified KPI’s, for others around driving workers’ skill development and competency levels.
 It is very difficult to properly align your reward to support performance, whatever it is, without first knowing what this means to your organisation, and then getting real clarity around the purpose of each aspect of your reward suite.